 Larger denomination coins were needed for non-local calls which were known as 'trunk calls'.
-They normally had to be put by dialing O. You had to have a good supply of coins as you couldn't sure how much the cost would be.
+They normally had to be put through to an operator by dialing O. You had to have a good supply of coins as you couldn't sure how much the cost would be.

 With the agreement of the person receiving the call, charges could be reversed by going through the operator.
 These calls were free to the caller, but I don't know whether the recipient had to pay some sort of premium.